MARKET SNAPSHOT: Dow Industrials Skid Lower As Investors Await Tax Progress

 What are the main benchmarks doing?

-The Dow Jones Industrial Average fell 71 points, or 0.3%, to 23,338, pressured lower by a decline in shares of Travelers Cos.
-Inc. (TRV), and Apple Inc. (AAPL).
+The Dow Jones Industrial Average fell 131 points, or 0.6%, to 23,306, pressured lower by a decline in shares of Apple Inc. (AAPL), Walt Disney Co.(DIS), Boeing Co., and UnitedHealth Group Inc. (UNH).
+Only five of the 30 Dow components were trading in positive territory, led by Caterpillar Inc. (CAT), up 0.4%.

 Continue Reading Below